• REVERSE MORTGAGE INFO

 FHA Loan Information

-You're looking for a new home, but you don't want to strap yourself when you're desire is to furnish your home to the max.
+As for mortgages, you're looking for a new home, but you don't want to strap yourself with your desire to furnish your home to the max.
 You can go conventional or FHA.
 Whether you are a first-time homebuyer, moving to a new home, or want to refinance your existing conventional or FHA mortgage, the FHA loan program will let you purchase a home with a low down payment and flexible guidelines.
 Currently the down payment with FHA is only 3.5% of the value of the home.

 FHA Limits